Jeje-Gab/p2p/frontend/README.md

 ## API Integration

-The frontend communicates with the backend API at `http://localhost:8080/api`.
+The frontend communicates with the backend API at `https://localhost:8443/api` via **HTTPS with TLS encryption**.
 All authenticated requests include a JWT token in the Authorization header.

+### Security Features

+- ✅ **HTTPS/TLS** - All data encrypted in transit
+- ✅ **JWT Authentication** - Secure token-based auth
+- ✅ **Self-signed certificates** in development (production requires CA certificates)
+- ✅ **Automatic SSL handling** - Next.js configured to accept dev certificates

 ### API Endpoints Used